Police and Sheriff Reports

 The Madisonville Police Department released the following reports Tuesday:

-• Ashley M. Wilson, 24, of Madisonville was charged on Monday with wanton endangerment, second-degree.

-• Eric T. King, 26, of Madisonville was charged on Tuesday with public intoxication with a controlled substance (excludes alcohol), possession of a controlled substance first-degree, first offense (methamphetamine), drug paraphernalia -- buy/possess and possession of open alcohol beverage container in motor vehicle prohibited.
+• Erik H. Martin, 32, of Madisonville was charged Wednesday with violation of a Kentucky emergency protective order or domestic violence order and possession of a firearm by a convicted felon.

-• Jay D. Clifford, age unknown, of Madisonville was charged on Monday with public intoxication with a controlled substance (excludes alcohol), disorderly conduct, second-degree, possession of a controlled substance first-degree, first offense (methamphetamine) and possession of a controlled substance, third-degree (drug unspecified).
+• Gevin P. Lemons, 26, of Nortonville was charged Monday with public intoxication with a controlled substance (excludes alcohol), possession of synthetic drugs, second or subsequent offense and tampering with physical evidence.

-• Austin T. Hunt, 27, of Madisonville was charged on Monday with criminal trespassing, third-degree.

-• Thomas N. Smith, 32, of Earlington was charged on Monday with criminal trespassing, third-degree.

 Hopkins County Sheriff's Office